Christmas with Holly

-Christmas with Holly is a 2012 made-for-TV film based on the 2010 book Christmas Eve at Friday Harbor by Lisa Kleypas.
-It originally aired on ABC as a Hallmark Hall of Fame film on December 9, 2012, starring Eloise Mumford and Sean Faris.
+Christmas with Holly is a 2012 made-for-TV film starring Eloise Mumford and Sean Faris based on the 2010 book Christmas Eve at Friday Harbor by Lisa Kleypas.
+It originally aired on ABC as a Hallmark Hall of Fame film on December 9, 2012.

 Synopsis

 Holly Nagle has not spoken a word since her mother died in a tragic car accident.
 Her uncle, and legal guardian, Mark Nagle, decides that it's time for him and Holly to start a new life.
 They do this by moving from Seattle to Friday Harbor to live with Mark's brothers in their vineyard.
 While there, Mark and Holly meet Maggie Conway who has also just moved to Friday Harbor.
 Maggie leaves the city after being left at the altar by her fiancé and opens up a toy store.
 Together, these three lost souls discover each other and the lives they always dreamed they could have.